-» autographs and poems, as well as pictures of celebrities (esp. writers) ~ graphology
+» autographs and poems, as well as poets ~ graphology

 » other than pencil/charcoal sketches (of people or animals), I'm always on the prowl for Mecki cards and love the art of Josephine Wall, Janet&Anne Grahame Johnstone, Carl Spitzweg and Arthur Rackham.
-Rackham's fairies are the best!

-You can find my Postcrossing account by doing a 'search' for Wanda4miles in South Africa.
+You can find my Postcrossing account here: https://www.postcrossing.com/user/Wanda4miles.
 The reason I'm not available for swaps there is that I don't check that e-mail account often enough.
 At the moment I'm reducing the size of my collection.
 If anyone is interested in a used card(s), please PM me.

 PS please refrain from sending me handmade cards, touristy cards are not really my thing and I loathe snakes.

-RSA stamps ... mint, used, or both (or the ones that appear on my envelopes to you).
-Also Butterflies/moths (the one displayed below is Myscelia cyaniris), ladybirds and writers.
+RSA, i.e. South African stamps ... mint, used, or both (or the ones that appear on my envelopes to you).
+Also ladybirds, butterflies/moths (the one displayed below is Myscelia cyaniris) and writers.
 I never knew there were actually stamps displaying Barbie and would love to add them to my collection!